 As the simulator uses realistic communication between the virtualized components, the setup could also be used to analyze attack patterns (as combinations of the five basic attacks: read, interrupt, change, create, steal - see [7]) and potential indicators of compromise (IoC).
 The specific values in the local HMI are being read from the OPC UA servers running on the PLCs.
 In addition to that, the readings are exported via the simulator to the Prosys Simulation Server.
 If an HMI is connected to this server as well, any discrepancies between the two HMIs can be considered as an IoC triggering further investigations.

-Based on the communication between the components the inclusion of one more basic attacks is possible in order to evaluate the effect of such an attack.
+The communication of the components allows for the inclusion of one more basic attacks in order to evaluate the effect of such an attack.
 A simple type of attack is a man-in-the-middle attack (a change attack) altering specific readings, e.g. from the Prosys Simulation Server to the simulator.
 By doing this, the control system could be forced to trigger an unexpected behavior, for example reducing the power output of the generator.
 The aftermath of such an attack could be used to search for specific traces that are left behind on the components for developing new forensic techniques.
 Furthermore, specific measures for the incident prevention and detection can be analyzed towards their effectiveness.

 Additionally, all this data can be recorded and used for post-incident forensic analysis in order to increase forensic capabilities by providing procedures for potential real incidents.